mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 I would can.

-As an example I'm going to create a small, simplified version of what we have, but storing the data in maps instead of a database (for simplification), giving some time sleep to simulate this "slow" layer:
+As an example I'm going to create a small, simplified version of what we have, but storing the data in memory (with a small simulated delay) instead of a database (for simplification).

 ```go
 package main